Notice: FTQ&Cs is now Illuminate with the same Fair Trade mission and many of the same fabulous textile crafts.

 Undulating designs, often called snake or flower, symbolize the fertile

-earth with its abundance of holy plants and animals.
+earth with its abundance of plants and animals.
 Patterns with three

 vertical lines refer to the ancestors.
 Figures such as the toads are

-representations of the rain god who watch over the world and make it flower.
+representations of the rain god who watches over the world and makes it flower.

 Below is a report we recently received from our Guatemalan representative concerning the artisan cooperative which is working with us to bring you these fabulous textiles.

-Dear Don, here is more information about the families in Chucam which are part of the new cooperative making the quilts, tapestries, and pillow covers.
+Dear Don, here is more information about the families in Chucam which make the quilts, tapestries, and pillow covers.